 Here are six can’t-miss advertising opportunities that will drive rental applications to your inbox:

 Having an SEO-friendly website for your property allows you to attract renters that are searching online.
 Additionally, you can direct those who learn about your rental through other advertising means to your site to explore more images and information, and even to submit an application.
 Having a keyword-targeted and professionally written blog attached to your website can help you pull in local-targeted property searchers consistently without spending a dime on paid ads.
+Did you know that reviews also impact your SEO?
+If your residential complexes are not driving many reviews, you might explore tools such as My Review Concierge which allows business leaders to invite reviews through SMS and Email outreach.

 There are many rental-focused websites designed to help landlords and tenants connect, such as Rent.com, Apartments.com, and RentalHouses.com.
 Many of these sites offer free listings and automatically syndicate your ad on other websites.

-Many landlords find success listing their property on Facebook Marketplace.
+Many landlords find success in listing their property on Facebook Marketplace.
 Sharing your listing on your personal social media pages like Facebook, Twitter, and Instagram can also bring in new opportunities to find renters.
 Your friends are often willing to help you fill vacancies by re-posting on their pages and may know how to find tenants through their work or community contacts.
 You can also partner with a professional agency that’s experienced in creating social media plans aimed at driving interest in rentals which can supercharge your applicant funnel.

 Depending on your location, placing a classified ad in the local paper or a weekly circular may be a great way to find potential renters (and note that most papers have digital versions as well).
 If you feel that this is a viable option, keep in mind that most people will be searching for rentals over the weekend, so it is best to run your ad with Saturday and Sunday exposure.